-This paper studies nonparametric identification in market level demand models for differentiated products.
-We generalize common models by allowing for the distribution of heterogeneity parameters (random coefficients) to have a nonparametric distribution across the population and give conditions under which the density of the random coefficients is identified.
-We show that key identifying restrictions are provided by (i) a set of moment conditions generated by instrumental variables together with an inversion of aggregate demand in unobserved product characteristics; and (ii) an integral transform (Radon transform) that maps the random coefficient density to the aggregate demand.
-This feature is shown to be common across a wide class of models, and we illustrate this by studying leading demand models.
-Our examples include demand models based on the multinomial choice (Berry, Levinsohn, Pakes, 1995), the choice of bundles of goods that can be substitutes or complements, and the choice of goods consumed in multiple units.
+This paper studies nonparametric identification in market level demand models for differentiated products with heterogeneous consumers.
+We consider a general class of models that allows for the individual specific coefficients to vary continuously across the population and give conditions under which the density of these coefficients, and hence also functionals such as welfare measures, is identified.
+Building on earlier work by Berry and Haile (2013), we show that key identifying restrictions are provided by (i) a set of moment conditions generated by instrumental variables together with an inversion of aggregate demand in unobserved product characteristics; and (ii) the variation of the product characteristics across markets that is exogenous to the individual heterogeneity.
+We further show that two leading models, the BLP-model (Berry, Levinsohn, and Pakes, 1995) and the pure characteristics model (Berry and Pakes, 2007), require considerably different conditions on the support of the product characteristics.

-\Ruhr-Universität Bochum, Department of Mathematics, Institute of Statistics, 44780 Bochum, Germany Department of Economics, Boston College, 140 Commonwealth Avenue, Chestnut Hill, MA 02467, USA, Email: stefan\hoderlein@yahoo.com.
+\CRC Poverty, Equity and Growth, University of Goettingen, Humboldtallee 3, 37073 Goettingen, Germany †Department of Economics, Boston College, 140 Commonwealth Avenue, Chestnut Hill, MA 02467, USA, Email: stefan\hoderlein@yahoo.com.

 &lt;sup>‡Department of Economics, Boston University, 270 Bay State Road, Boston, MA 02215, USA, Email: hkaido@bu.edu.
 We thank Steve Berry, Jeremy Fox, Amit Gandhi, Phil Haile, Kei Hirano, Arthur Lewbel, Marc Rysman, and Elie Tamer for their helpful comments.
 We also thank seminar and conference participants at Harvard, BU-BC joint mini-conference, the Demand Estimation and Modeling Conference 2013 and the Cowles Summer Conference 2014.
-Dunker gratefully acknowledges financial support from DFG FOR 916 and SFB 823.
+Dunker gratefully acknowledges financial support from DFG SFB 823 (projects C1, C4) and from the Ministry of Education and Cultural Affairs of Lower Saxony in the project Reducing Poverty Risk.
 Kaido gratefully acknowledges financial support from NSF Grant SES-1357643.